AlacrisIO/alacrity/docs/paper.md

 the program, it would be consensually verified at this point and Bob's attempt to publish it would be rejected.

+FRR: First, I think Bob should have been doing a `require!` initially.
+Also, probably `require!` and `assume!` should be annotated with who is being required to ensure the property, who assuming that some property holds (if could be a specific participant, or everyone).
+For the safety of participant X, what is `require!`d from the consensus should be true based only on the assumptions and requirements made by X alone.

+FRR: In the near future, it would be much nicer to accompany each variable definition such as `handB` with an associated required property such as `isHand(handB)`, or, more generally, a refinement type as in LiquidHaskell.
+Maybe the syntax could be
+`@verified handB = interact("handB", isHand)` or
+`@verified handB such that isHand(handB) = randomHand()`, where `handB` comes with some implicit or explicit refinement type, from which a predicate is extracted that gets `require!`d both locally and on the consensus.
+Additionally, some definitional predicate can be specified that will be verified a some point *later* when data dependencies are made public, as in the case of `commitA`:
+`@verifiable commitA = digest(saltA, handA)`.
+Later on, when `saltA` and `handA` are published, we can `verify! commitA` and the contract will check that indeed the equality holds (or else, `A` is at fault).
+A relevance checker may check that if a variable is declared verifiable, then there exists at least one path where it is actually verified.
+Note that if the definitional property were to be verified immediately by the consensus, then it would as well be a definition in a consensus block, rather than in a participant block.

 The last consensus block is where a lot of action is going to happen.
 We will break it down into a number of steps.

-First, Alice publishes the inputs to the commitment, after declassifying them, and we consensually verify that the earlier commitment actually is made from these inputs:
+First, Alice publishes the inputs to the commitment, and we consensually verify that the earlier commitment actually is made from these inputs:

 ```
-    @A declassify! saltA;
-    @A declassify! handA;
     @A publish! saltA, handA w/ 0;
     check_commit(commitA, saltA, handA);
 ```

+FRR: If we remembered what the predicate for `commitA` were, that could be just `verify! commitA`, but then we would have needed to previously `publish!` it in a way that it couldn't be verified yet, so maybe it would have been `publish! unverified(commitA)` or something (trying to publish and verify at the same time would fail, since `saltA` and `handA`, that the verification depends on, aren't themselves public).
+Or indeed to remain simple, `commitA` is not defined as `@verifiable`, but an explicit `check_commit` is used, or it is defined as `@verifiableLater` or something.
+Maybe `@verified` and `@verifiedLater` instead of `@verifiable` and `@verifiableLater`?

 This block indicates that the consensus retains knowledge of the prior commitment by Alice, because the `commitA` variable is still in scope in the consensus.
-Once the consensus knows Alice's hand, and that it is the same as was committed earlier, we can check that it is valid and determine the winner.
+Once the consensus knows Alice's hand, and that it is the same as was committed to earlier, we can check that it is valid and determine the winner.

 ```